yuanhaow/yuanhaow.github.io/_pages/about.md

 <!-- My research interests are in developing high-performance algorithms for modern computer systems. -->

-My research interests are in developing theoretically and practically efficient algorithms for multicore machines.
 <span style="color:blue">**I am currently looking for self-motivated USRA/MSc/PhD students interested in working on parallel and concurrent algorithms, with a mix of theory and practice.**</span>

 <!-- v1: I am broadly interested in developing theoretically and practically efficient algorithms for modern computer systems.